joffreybesos/d2r-mapview/README.md

 The compiled executable will get false positives in virus scans.
 This is because the tool is written in Autohotkey.
 Autohotkey, while a powerful tool, has been used for all sorts of nefarious applications in the past.
 If you look on the Autohotkey forums, you'll see this is a widely reported problem.
-On top of that it reads from memory and hooks into hotkeys which flags in virus scanners.
+This tool reads from memory and hooks into global hotkeys which as a general throws up flags in certain virus scanners.

-If you still don't trust it, you can run directly from source.
+If you still don't trust it, you can run directly from source which is very easy.
 To do so download and install <https://www.autohotkey.com/>
-Then you can simply double click `src/d2r-map.ahk` to run from source code.
+Then you can simply double click the file `src/d2r-map.ahk` to run from source code.
 This way you can be fully aware of what code you're executing and you don't have to trust an opaque executable.

 Do not accept executables for this from any other source!

+### Usage

+Start D2R, then start the MH, you should see text in the top left corner.

+- Press `Ctrl+H` to see help in game, including a map legend
+- Press `Ctrl+O` for in game options
+- Press `\` to switch map to the left corner.
+- You can exit the maphack with `Shift+F10`
+- You can reload the maphack with `Shift+F11`
+- You can also right click the icon in the system tray.
+- This MH will automatically exit when you exit D2R.

 ## Features